rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 {{% sub_chapter_header "GraphQL Introspection" "graphql-introspection" %}}

 A GraphQL introspection makes it possible to retrieve the GraphQL schema from a GraphQL API.
-Since the schema has all the information about data available through the GraphQL API, it is a perfect for autogenerating API documentation.
+Since the schema has all the information about data available through the GraphQL API, it is perfect for autogenerating API documentation.
 It can also be used to mock the GraphQL schema client-side, for testing or retrieving schemas from multiple microservices during schema stitching.

 {{% sub_chapter_header "Strongly Typed GraphQL" "graphql-strongly-typed" %}}